snowflakedb/pdo_snowflake/README.rst

 Prerequisites
 ================================================================================

-To build the Snowflake PHP PDO Driver, you must have the following software installed:
+To build the Snowflake PHP PDO Driver, the following software must be installed:

 - On Windows: Visual Studio
 - On Linux: